dailycal-projects/ucb-faculty-salary/README.md

 * `filterberkeleyfaculty`:  Filters for UC Berkeley faculty.
 Here's where you could, for example, include other campuses or administrative positions.
 Creates `data/berkeley_faculty.csv`.
 * `importsalaryrecords`: Uses `django-postgres-copy` to import the clean Berkeley faculty CSV into a Postgres database.
 * `collapsepeople`: Looks for common names in the ten years of data and creates `Person` objects for each unique faculty member.
-* `importdirectoryrecords`: Imports information from the UC Berkeley directory that associates people with department codes, and associates `People` with `DirectoryRecord` objects.
+* `importdirectoryrecords`: Imports information from the UC Berkeley directory that associates people with department codes, and associates `Person` objects with `DirectoryRecord` objects.
 * `processdepartments`: Imports information associating department codes to canonical departments, and creates `Department` objects.
 * `overrides`: Manually corrects for some errors, like professors who have left UC Berkeley or whose departments are incorrect.
 * `exportprocesseddata`: Exports CSV of each year of salary information we have for Berkeley professors who we've associated with a department.